TejaswaSMehra/simulated-annealing-VLSI-design/README.md

 1. **SimulatedAnnealing**: This implementation uses basic perturbation techniques to explore the solution space.
 It randomly moves gates and accepts or rejects new configurations based on a probability function that considers cost differences.

-2. **SimulatedAnnealing2**: This enhanced version incorporates a grid-based packing strategy, organizing gates within envelopes to avoid overlaps.
+2. **SwappingAnnealing**: This enhanced version incorporates a grid-based packing strategy, organizing gates within envelopes to avoid overlaps.
 It allows for both vertical and horizontal packing, selecting the configuration that minimizes wirelength effectively.

 ## Test Cases